HACHIMIam/create-web-project-cli/README.md

 `yarn global add create-web-project`

-and then you run `create-web-project` and you are up to go
+and then create a new directory and run the cli command

+`mkdir demo && cd demo && create-web-project`